Superformula/test-full-stack/projects/client/readme.md

 ## Build

 You can build the client using `npm run build`.
 The build pipeline accepts a few arguments as environment variables.
-(See `tools/webpack/build-config-options.js`).

-The default `BACKEND_HOST_URI` is `localhost:4080`.
+These are required to build a working app!

 ```
 BACKEND_HOST_URI := Base url - including scheme and root path - of BE API.